Hendejac/Hendejac.github.io/index.md

 [Predicting the Survival of Passengers on the Titanic using Machine Learning](https://hendejac.github.io/titanic_ml/)

-*In this short project I used Machine learning to predict the survival of Titanic passengers with a success rate of 87%.
+*In this short project I used machine learning to predict the survival of Titanic passengers with a success rate of 87%.
 The dataset was obtained from Kaggle.*

 # Background